marciof/Eon/specification/specification.md

 ## List

 An immutable sequence of elements, that associates consecutive positive integer keys in ascending order with values.

+This sequence associates consecutive positive integer keys in ascending order with positional arguments, including any keyword arguments as well.

 - **Prototype:** empty [list](#list), `[]`
 - **Base Prototype:** empty [map](#map), `{:}`